TimNagle-McNaughton/Earthquake-trangulation/README.md

-# Triangulation
- A simple example of the principles to help some undergraduates.
+A simple example of the principles of triangulating earthquake epicenters to help some undergraduates.